Peer recovery syncs data from a primary shard to a new or existing shard copy.

 You can view a list of in-progress and completed recoveries using the cat recovery API.

 (Dynamic) Limits total inbound and outbound recovery traffic for each node.
+Applies to both peer recoveries as well as snapshot recoveries (i.e., restores from a snapshot).
 Defaults to

 This limit applies to each node separately.
 If multiple nodes in a cluster perform recoveries at the same time, the cluster’s total recovery traffic may exceed this limit.